 3. Teradata Indexing & Partitioning

 Indexes give the Optimizer more data access paths.
 They are improving highly selective retrieve actions.
 Unfortunately, indexes consume permanent disk space, and they require maintenance when the underlying base table changes.

 If indexes are not used by the Optimizer, and not useful in the PDM design, drop them immediately.
 They only will waste space and resources.

 Unique secondary index (USI) allows for direct row access (like the primary index).
 The non-unique secondary index (NUSI) requires a full index subtable scan on all AMPs.

-Still, there is a significant advantage of indexing: We create the index; we check if it's used.
-We drop it if it's not used.
+Still, indexing is a significant advantage: We create the index; we check if it’s used.
+We drop it if it’s not used.
 Have you ever partitioned a 200 Terabyte table for test reasons?
 I guess this is not what we like to do.

 Another disadvantage of partitioning comes to my mind:

 Whenever working with partitioning, you have to keep the data warehouse architecture in mind.
 Decide if your solution fits into it.
 Partitioned tables use different join techniques.
-If tables have different partitions, this has an adverse impact on join performance!
+If tables have different partitions, this hurts join performance!

 Conclusion: There is no one-size-fits-all method.
 You have to check what works best for you!

 Often queries performance improves when the query is rewritten.
 Here are some ideas: